Ex-Trump aide Navarro indicted; Meadows won't be charged

-WASHINGTON (AP) — Former Trump White House official Peter Navarro was indicted Friday on contempt charges after defying a subpoena from the House panel investigating the Jan.
-6 attack on the U.S. Capitol.
+WASHINGTON (AP) — Former Trump White House official Peter Navarro has been indicted on charges that he refused to cooperate with a congressional investigation into the Jan.
+6 attack on the U.S. Capitol, but the Justice Department spared two other advisers, including the ex-president's chief of staff, Mark Meadows, from criminal prosecution.

-Navarro is former President Donald Trump's second aide to be charged with contempt of Congress for refusing to cooperate with the Jan.
-6, 2021, investigation.
-His arrest comes months after the indictment of former White House adviser Steve Bannon.
+The department’s decision to not prosecute Meadows and Dan Scavino, another adviser to former President Donald Trump, was revealed in a letter sent Friday by a federal prosecutor to a lawyer for the House of Representatives.
+The move was reported hours after the indictment of Navarro and a subsequent, fiery court appearance in which he vowed to contest the contempt of Congress charges.

+The flurry of activity comes just days before the House committee leading the investigation into the riot at the Capitol holds a primetime hearing aimed at presenting the American public with evidence it has collected about how the assault unfolded.
+The split decisions show how the Justice Department has opted to evaluate on a case-by-case basis contempt referrals it has received from Congress rather than automatically pursue charges against each and every Trump aide who has resisted congressional subpoenas.

 Navarro, 72, was charged with one contempt count for failing to appear for a deposition before the House committee and a second charge for failing to produce documents the committee requested.

-During an initial court appearance on Friday, Navarro alleged that the Justice Department had committed “prosecutorial misconduct” and said that he was told he could not contact anyone after was approached by an FBI agent at the airport on Friday and put in handcuffs.
-He said he was arrested while trying to board a flight to Nashville, Tennessee, for a television appearance.
+During an initial court appearance, he alleged that the Justice Department had committed “prosecutorial misconduct” and said he was told he could not contact anyone after being approached by an FBI agent at the airport Friday and put in handcuffs.
+He said he was arrested while trying to board a flight to Nashville, Tennessee for a television appearance.

 “Who are these people?
 This is not America,” Navarro said.
 “I was a distinguished public servant for four years!”

-The indictment underscores that the Justice Department is continuing to pursue criminal charges against Trump associates who have attempted to impede or stonewall the work of congressional investigators examining the most significant attack on U.S. democracy in decades.

-The Justice Department and Attorney General Merrick Garland have faced pressure to move more quickly to decide whether to prosecute other Trump aides who have similarly defied subpoenas from the House panel.
+The Justice Department and Attorney General Merrick Garland had been facing pressure to move more quickly to decide whether to prosecute other Trump aides who have similarly defied subpoenas from the House panel.

+The New York Times first reported on the decision to not charge Meadows and Scavino.
+A person familiar with the decision who was not authorized to discuss it publicly confirmed it to The Associated Press on Friday.
+The U.S. Attorney's office in Washington, which made the decisions regarding each of the Trump aides, declined to comment Friday.

+Meadows, a close Trump adviser seen by House investigators as a vital witness to key events, initially cooperated with the committee, turning over more than 2,000 text messages sent and received in the days leading up to and of the attack.
+But in December, Meadows informed the committee that he would not sit for a deposition.
+Scavino was held in contempt in April after declining to cooperate with Congress.

+A lawyer for Meadows did not immediately return messages Friday night.
+Stan Brand, an attorney representing Scavino, said he had not yet received the letter from the U.S. attorney’s office, but he'd heard the news through a third party.
+“I’m grateful that the Justice Department exercised their discretion to decline prosecution,” Brand said.

-The indictment alleges that Navarro, when summoned to appear before the committee for a deposition, refused to do so and instead told the panel that because Trump had invoked executive privilege, “my hands are tied.”
+The indictment against Navarro alleges that when summoned to appear before the committee for a deposition earlier this year, he refused to do so and instead told the panel that because Trump had invoked executive privilege, “my hands are tied.”

 After committee staff told him they believed there were topics he could discuss without raising any executive privilege concerns, Navarro again refused, directing the committee to negotiate directly with lawyers for Trump, according to the indictment.
 The committee went ahead with its scheduled deposition on March 2, but Navarro did not attend.

-“This was a preemtive strike by the prosecution against that lawsuit,” Navarro told Magistrate Judge Zia Faruqui during his court appearance.
+“This was a preemptive strike by the prosecution against that lawsuit,” Navarro told Magistrate Judge Zia Faruqui during his court appearance.
 “It simply flies in the face of good faith and due process.”

-Navarro, who was a trade adviser to Trump, said he was served the subpoena by the FBI at his Washington, D.C., home last week.
-The subpoena was the first known instance of prosecutors seeking testimony from someone who worked in the Trump White House as they investigate the attack.
-Prosecutors said the indictment was handed down Thursday night.

 In an interview with The Associated Press this week, Navarro said the goal of his lawsuit is much broader than the subpoenas themselves, part of an effort to have “the Supreme Court address a number of issues that have come with the weaponization of Congress’ investigatory powers” since Trump entered office.